cognitory/codex/guides/app-v0.md

 Above, the "what we're going to loop over" is `[r restaurants]`.
 This says we will be going over each element in the collection named `restaurants` and we will call the element we're currently looking at `r`.
 In Clojure, we call this a *binding form*.
+We could call the variable anything we want -- we could write `(for [foobar restaurants] [ ... (foobar :name)])` if we wanted.
+The variable name we use in a loop is something we choose based on what will make it clear what's happening when we read the code later.

 The "what we're going to do for each thing" part, often called the *loop body* above is the `[:li [:div.name (r :name)] [:div.address (r :address)]]`.
 You can see that the variable `r` which we declared above in the *binding form* is being used in the body.